woojiahao/Taiga/docs/moderation_system.md

 These time multipliers work in conjunction with commands like `mute` as they specify how long each time unit passed to these commands last for.

+The default multiplier applied is in **minutes**.

+You can edit the time multiplier of your server using the `set multiplier { time multiplier }` command.

 ## Mute
 You can mute users for a specific duration of time using the `mute` command, following such a format: